aumuaythai/aumt-website-frontend/guides/Admin.md

 # Admin Section Usage

-This guide will go over how to use the admin tab of aumt.co.nz, tab by tab.
+This guide will go over how to use the admin section of aumt.co.nz, tab by tab.

 ## Trainings